aragon/lock-to-vote-plugin/TESTS.md

 ├── Given The plugin address has not been set yet
 │   ├── When Calling setPluginAddress with an address that does not support ILockToGovernBase │   │   └── It Should revert with InvalidPlugin
-│   └── Given The pluginMode is Voting
+│   ├── When Calling setPluginAddress from a different address than the deployer │   │   └── It Should revert with SetPluginAddressForbidden │   └── Given The pluginMode is Voting
 │       ├── When Calling setPluginAddress with a plugin that supports ILockToGovernBase but not ILockToVote │       │   └── It Should revert with InvalidPlugin